thomasNGrayTv/touchboard-apps-electron/README.md

 - [Electron](https://www.electronjs.org/) - allows us to build cross-platform desktop apps with JavaScript, HTML, and CSS.
 - [Vue.js](https://vuejs.org/) - An approachable, performant and versatile framework for building web user interfaces.
-- [Vite](https://vitejs.dev/) - a build tool made by the creator of Vue.js, Vite aims to provide a faster and leaner development experience for modern web projects.
+- [Vite](https://vitejs.dev/) - a great alternative to webpack, this module build tool was made by the creator of Vue.js and aims to provide a faster and leaner development experience for modern web projects.
 - [Axios](https://axios-http.com/docs/intro) - a promise based HTTP Client for node.js (makes API calls to get needed data).
 - [Interact.js](https://interactjs.io/) - JavaScript drag and drop, resizing, and multi-touch gestures for modern browsers.
-- [Pinia](https://pinia.vuejs.org/) - Pinia is a store library for Vue, it allows you to share a state (data) across components/pages.
+- [Pinia](https://pinia.vuejs.org/) - Pinia is a store library for Vue, which allows you to share a state (data) across components/pages.
 - [Vue-Router](https://router.vuejs.org/) - This is the official router for Vue.js.
 It allows you to dynamically render Vue components without reloading the page.

 ##Releases